queeriouslabs/wegetit/README.md

 For lack of better terms, "definitions" describes the term-definition-paraphrase portions of WeGetIt, while "conversations" describes the broad collection of definitions.

+### possible terminology improvement

+"conversation" might be a bit ambiguous so perhaps "topic" is better?

+"term/definition" might lead people to feel ownership over a term, so it might better to use something like "perspective" or "interpretation"?

 ## page/flow - single-page version

 - The Page